 Online marketing is a vast and complex web of algorithms and undisclosed rules that influence every business engaging in it.
 The advent of online ads and ad services brought all sorts of metrics that go into calculating an ad quality score and these can vary from platform to platform.
 These scores can influence how expensive advertising can be and are thus a crucial factor in any online marketing strategy.
 Sadly, very little is available about the nitty gritty details of every platform but we do know that they each weigh things a little differently.
 These differences put a weight on any PPC campaign a company may start.

 When it comes to online promotion, PPC advertising is one of the main prongs of marketing.
-The existence of various ad networks compounds the complexity of this market, each with their own spin on calculations.
-These ad brokers play a crucial as they decide costs per click and control the flow of ads across the Internet.
+The existence of various ad networks compounds the complexity of this market, each with its own spin on calculations.
+These ad brokers play a crucial role as they decide costs per click and control the flow of ads across the Internet.
 This makes ad networks powerful outreach tools, considering that the Google display network alone reaches 90% of Internet users worldwide.

 That’s where quality scores come in.
 An ad quality score can influence the price of a placement in conjunction with various other factors.
 This is essentially one of the elements of the invisible hand of the advertising market, determining prices through various forms of audience interest.
 While there are many factors (both known and unknown ones) that can play a part, quality scores have elements that businesses should keep their eye on.
 They can, in effect, increase their ability to bargain for a better return on investment if they know how these scores are calculated.